Neaj-Morshad-101/CP-Code-Templates-and-Resources/README.md

 # CP-Code-Templates-and-Resources
-All of my resources that I used for competitive programming contests.
+### All of my resources that I used for competitive programming contests.

-### will update this readme soon
+I will update this readme soon